vsjakhar/nativescript-image-upload/README.md

 # nativescript-image-upload
-Native Script Upload to Server from Camera and Gallery
+Native Script Upload to Server from Camera and Gallery with Save into Device with background http method

 ### Install recomended Plugins
 	tns plugin add nativescript-camera